pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides.md

 Every resource takes the same 3 parameters:

 1. **name:** Logical identifier for the resource in the Pulumi program.
-Must be unique per-type in a Pulumi program, e.g. no 2 VPCs named `andy`, but ok to name a VPC and Bucket both `andy`.
+Must be unique per-type in a Pulumi program, e.g. no 2 VPCs named `andy`, but ok to name a VPC and Bucket both `andy`
 1. **args:** Resource-specific inputs, e.g. Bucket name, website config, lifecycle
 1. **options:** Common properties that control the resource lifecycle